 S and I were early so the place was empty – they get quite busy during peak hours on weekends.

 All-you-can-eat hotpot is the in-thing now, but we didn’t want to gorge ourselves – which is why we went to Bone & Pot, where you can order individual dishes.
 S and I are both meat eaters, so we only got the needle shrooms as our ‘greens’ (technically they’re not even vegetables, lol) + pork slices, bursting beef balls, shrimp and pork dumplings, cheese-stuffed tofu and pork stomach.

 Everything was fresh and tasty, but the soup was awesome (though S said Genting’s Beauty and the Pot is better).
 Bone & Pot’s version was rich, milky and full of lip-smacking goodness, especially after it had absorbed the flavours of the ingredients.
 The meat on the large pork bone was so tender after having been cooked for so long, it literally flaked off.

 Just dip the slices into the boiling broth for a couple of seconds and voila!
 Tender, juicy meat.
 Best with plain soy sauce and a bit of chilli for that spicy kick.

 For snacks, I recommend the fried salt and pepper squid which was seriously crunchy and addictive; although it was more batter than actual squid.

-Our bill for two came up to RM90, which is quite pricey considering that some hotpot buffets are cheaper, but the quality of the food is above average, especially the pork bone broth.
+Our bill for two came up to RM90, which was quite pricey considering that some hotpot buffets are cheaper, but the quality of the food was above average, especially the pork bone broth.

 BONE & POT